 - The website has an overwhelming number of images from major publishers who would have no reason to partner with this journal.

 - The editorial board seems to contain very prominent researchers who would be too busy to work with an unknown journal.

 - There is no mention of an APF.
 This means you’ll likely receive an outrageous bill after your article has been rapidly accepted for publication.

 - There is no mention of a peer review process or basic submission requirements.

 Often it’s Not Black or White—Investigate

-The temptation to jump at the chance to get published is considerable, but if you can take the extra step to question the information being presented to you, you can save yourself both money and frustration.
+The temptation to jump at the chance of getting published is considerable.
+However, taking the extra steps to question the information presented to you can save you both money and frustration.

 Do some basic research on journal blacklists to see if this journal is listed (and confirmed) as questionable.
-You don’t have to be Sherlock Holmes; just verifying one or two items should be enough to pierce the veil of credibility: Is that well-known researcher really attached to this journal?
-Or even easier, run the site content through some text matching software and see how much of the content has been directly pirated from other sites.
+You don’t have to be Sherlock Holmes; just verifying one or two items should be enough to pierce the veil of credibility.
+Is that well-known researcher really attached to this journal?
+Moreover, run the site content through text-matching tools and find out if the content has been pirated from other sites.

 Please register to post a comment.